MontanaFlossCo/Flint-Documentation/guides/shortcuts.md

 ## Showing the system UI for adding a voice shortcut

-Once you have an action that has a suggested voice phrase, you can add code to your application that will let the user add a voice shortcut directly in your app, using the system UI to record their custom phrase.
-You call this and pass in a `UIViewController` to present the UI:
+Once you have an action that has a suggested voice phrase, you can add one line of code to your application that will let the user add a voice shortcut directly in your app, using the system UI to record their custom phrase.

+You call the Flint-provided `addVoiceShortcut(for:presenter:)` function on your feature's action and pass in a `UIViewController` to present the UI.
+So if your feature is called `ProFeatures` and it has an action bound as `showInPresentationMode` you would show the Add Siri Voice Shortcut UI like this:

 ```swift
 class YourViewController: UIViewController {